 - The biggest perk, of course, is that they save people the trouble of having to juggle a lot of information in order to buy coverage.

-Financial Caveats of Medicare Advantage Plans
+Financial Caveats of MA Plans

 The point here is that while some plans may play fair, many do not.
 They lure you in with zero or cheap premiums and offers of free gym memberships, and then make getting the help you need difficult and expensive.